WillTheFarmer/apache-logs-to-mysql/.github/CONTRIBUTING.md

 To contribute ideas or comments please create a `New discussion` under repository `Discussions` tab.

-Any organizations, people or person with multiple Apache servers that find application a godsend in log collection financial contributions are appreciated.
+Any organizations, people or person with multiple Apache servers that find application a godsend in log collection monetary contributions are appreciated.
 Repository has my ***Buy Me a Coffee*** & ***Venmo*** links.

 I volunteer for a nonprofit organization that wanted to import their Apache website logs into MySQL tables to query data.
 The Executive Director loves MySQL so I decided to research existing solutions that used MySQL.
 I thought it would be two or three days of my time.